 Many urns can fulfill this purpose for you, ranging from see-through temporary plastic urns to wooden urns.
 In general, biodegradable urns made of plant material such as bamboo or wood will pass through the screening process safely.

-Placing the urn directly into your checked-in baggage would probably be the easiest and most hassle-free way to get through the security check without having your urn opened or disturbed.
+Placing the travel urn directly into your checked-in baggage would probably be the easiest and most hassle-free way to get through the security check without having your urn opened or disturbed.
 However, people hesitate to keep the traveling urn in their checked-in baggage because of a fear of the urn being jostled around and consequently spilling the ashes.

 In this situation, you will have to weigh the benefits and costs of this approach to decide if you would rather take the risk of having it be disturbed in the baggage a little or if you are willing to deal with any hindrances during the x-ray process.
 However, there are a few airlines that do not allow cremated remains in checked baggage, so do the due diligence before placing the urn in your suitcase.